NatWest Group: Corporate structure

 NatWest Group is split into four main customer-facing franchises, each with several subsidiary businesses, and it also has a number of support functions.

 Retail banking

 The NatWest Holdings segment comprises the retail banking division of the bank: the business operates in the United Kingdom and the Republic of Ireland under the NatWest, Royal Bank of Scotland and Ulster Bank names.
-The CEO of this franchise is David Lindberg appointed in September 2020.
 Key subsidiaries include: